FrancescJR/bitpanda-task1/README.md

 Everything related to connecting to the DB.
 I would like to put the controller here but I was heistating whether to put here the Service Provider to connect to Laravel framework here or not.
 I decided to put the service provider in the same Laravel Skeleton.

+Ideally, I would just put the "whole" Laravel inside the infrastructure.

+I understand this is a quite heavy approach.
+See task 2 for a more "sane" approach.

 ### Phpunit tests